IHetterich/wine-classifier/README.md

 Based on the prevelance of such non-descriptive words as 'wine', 'drink', and 'finish' those and similar words were added to our stop words.
 As a final note on featurization we should address stemming and lemmatization.
 As things currently stand default procedures are being run by our vectorizer, in this case tf-idf.
 Once again the distinguishing terms in our reviews are the descriptions of flavors and scents as such the subtleties of different stemming and lemmatization are somewhat lost on these nouns and adjectives.
 That is not to say futher investigation will not be attempted in coming development.

+## ELMo Vectorization

+While investigating feturization ELMo embedding was attempted.
+The pertinent details of the process, which shared stop word selection with tf-idf as discussed above, can be found within in_development.
+At this time model performance based on ELMo vectors has yet to surpass models based on tf-idf vectors.
+As such there is not much to discuss at this point but further trials are planned.

 ## Model Creation

 Throughout the process of featurization there was a good deal of iteration.
 To that end I relied of Naive Bayes for it's relatively quick fitting and testing times.
 Of the models I chose a Complement model to address the unbalanced nature of my top 15 varieties, while they may be the largest they still vary greatly in size.
 Out of the box it performed relatively well, in fact in comparative tests it did as well if not better than Random Forests.
-Future development will be focused on model fine-tuning and improvement as well as implementation of neural networks in an attempt to create the most accurate model possible.

 Primary efforts thus far have been focused on understanding the challenges any model will face in trying to categorize these varieties.
 Initial testing for proof of code and concept was done with just the two most reviewed varieties, Pinot Noir and Chardonnay.
 Results were incredible out the box with ~98% accuracy on both training and test data.
 However, with addition of further wines this accuracy dropped dramatically.
 Before delving into the reasons behind this I just want to mention that accuracy is being used to compare models since there is no difference in consequences between false positives and false negatives.